 Step #2: Get reviews

 Many company reviews on sites like Glassdoor come from current employees because they allow to specify it using a special feature.
+So, anyone looking at the review will know that it was created by a person who’s currently working at the company.

+Your current workforce is a good source of reviews, so why don’t you ask them?
 Of course, you should not make anyone do it, just say that it would be great if they shared their experiences with your company and helped to attract more talent.

 Step #3: Manage negative reviews

-The negative reviews on company review sites are a source of new knowledge that will help you to improve employee experience of working at your company and demonstrate potential employees your commitment to excellence.
+The negative reviews on company review sites are a source of new knowledgethat will help you to improve employee experience of working at your company and demonstrate potential employees your commitment to excellence.

 Besides, it’ll improve your score on the site since Glassdoor keeps a score that it shows to the viewers.